Bristol Cars Ltd.

 In 1976, a new model range was developed, the Type 603 – named, according to the Bristol Owners’ Club, because of the car’s introduction 603 years after the granting of the city of Bristol’s first charter.

 The 603, or 600 Series as it is known today, is still in production and personifies the luxurious but understated nature of Bristol cars.
-The company remains an untypical manufacturer.
-It doesn’t advertise, it has no dealerships, and rarely offers its cars for road testing by the media.
+It was often said that Bristol was an atypical manufacturer; it didn't advertise, it had very few dealerships, and rarely offered its cars to journalists for road testing.

-In 1985, car production was moved from the original site at Filton to nearby Patchway Trading Estate, where it continues today.
-Car sales are undertaken from the company’s only showroom, on Kensington High Street in London.
+In 1985, car production was moved from the original site at Filton to nearby Patchway Trading Estate, with car sales undertaken from the company’s only showroom, on Kensington High Street in London.

 In 2002 and 2003, two further models were introduced, the Speedster and Fighter with V8 and V10 engines, respectively; with the design of both more redolent of some of the sports and racing cars produced by the company in the early 1950s.

-In March 2011 it was announced that Bristol Cars had gone into administration.
-Just over a month later the assets and goodwill of Bristol Cars were acquired by Kamkorp Autokraft, part of the Frazer-Nash group.
-Since then, Bristol has largely been invloved in restoring and selling earlier models; however, in 2016, the company announced plans to manufacture a brand-new car: the Bristol Bullet.
+In March 2011 it was announced that Bristol Cars had gone into administration but, just over a month later, the assets and goodwill of Bristol Cars were acquired by Kamkorp Autokraft, part of the Frazer-Nash group.
+After this, Bristol was largely involved in restoring and selling earlier models; however, in 2016, the company announced plans to manufacture a brand-new car: the Bristol Bullet.